 According to shampoo commercials, the mark of a good cleanser is its lather.
 The more bubbles, the better — and boy, was the marketing effective.
 Up until recently, I would only cherish the shampoos that mimicked one of those ads, lathering up until I turned my hair into a big, frothy, soapy creation.

-However, in 2019, we're fully aware of the fact that lather isn't necessarily a good thing.
-A ton of lather is normally an indication of a product having sulphates (including lauryl sulphate, sodium laureth sulphate, and ammonium laureth sulphate) — surfactants that can actually dry your hair and skin out.
+However, now we're fully aware of the fact that lather isn't necessarily a good thing.
+A ton of lather is normally an indication of a product having sulphates (including lauryl sulphates, sodium laureth sulphates, and ammonium laureth sulphate) — sulphactants that can actually dry your hair and skin out.

 Whatever shampoo you choose is up to you, but if you're looking for a gentler option, we tapped a few of Hollywood's top pros to spill the beans on their faves, ahead.